 The department of Radiology at UMKC offers several different electives for those preparing for radiology, as well as other residencies.
-Rotations occur at Saint Luke’s Hospital of Kansas City, Truman Medical Centers, Children’s Mercy Kansas City, the Kansas City Veterans Affairs Medical Center.
+Rotations occur at Saint Luke’s Hospital of Kansas City, University Health, Children’s Mercy Kansas City, the Kansas City Veterans Affairs Medical Center.

 Below are the steps to signing up for an elective in radiology at UMKC:

 - Read descriptions below and chose a radiology elective.

 - Contact the rotation coordinator to see if the rotation is available.